Rangila Rasul: Background

 In the decade of 1920, the British Raj experienced episodes of violence between the Muslim and Hindu communities.

 In 1921 and 1922, there was the Malabar rebellion, also known as the Mopla or Mappila rebellion, as the Malabar Muslims are known.

-The Muslims of Malabar not only rebelled against the British authorities, but also against the Hindu local elites of the area who suffered from massacres and fled for fear of death or forced conversions at the hands of the Mappilas.
+The Muslims of Malabar rebelled against the British authorities, while simultaneously engaging in pogroms targeting Malabari Hindu communities due to religious sentiments.
+Native Hindu communities suffered from massacres, and fled for fear of death or forced conversions at the hands of the Mappilas.

 Between April and September 1927 there were at least 25 riots spread across Mumbai, Punjab, Bengal, Bihar, Odisha and other regions, leaving over a hundred dead (103) and over a thousand injured (1084).

 In the Punjab region, these hostilities were accompanied by texts published by members of a religious community with the intention of criticizing or offending other religious communities.

 Rangila Rasul was published by members of the Hindu community in response to a pamphlet entitled "Sitaka Chinala" published by members of the Muslim community and that depicted the Hindu goddess Sita (wife of Rama, the hero of the Ramayana) as a prostitute.

 Publication

 Rangila Rasul was published in May 1924 and its copies sold out in a matter of a few weeks.

 Originally published in Urdu and later translated into Hindi, it was written by a member of the Hindu reformist Arya Samaj sect by the name of Pandit Chamupati (or Champovati).
-The Arya Samaj sect was no stranger to religious controversy, as many of its leaders and ministers had made a name for themselves offending other religions, including other Hindu sects.